 To prevent weight gain or to continue losing weight, you may feel compelled to engage in unhealthy eating behaviors including severely restricting the amount of food that you eat and exercising obsessively, even when you are at a dangerous or unhealthily low weight.

 20-30 million Americans live with eating disorders.
 Anorexia is most commonly seen in women and girls, but also occurs in men and boys.
 Anorexia is a dangerous condition, but it is treatable.
 Inpatient or hospital intervention may be required in serious cases.
 With help and treatment, you can learn to manage your symptoms and minimize its impact on your life.
-Take our online self-assessment to learn more about disordered eating and find help for yourself or a loved one now.

 The hallmark symptom of anorexia is an extremely low body weight along with an avoidance of food and a fear of eating or gaining weight.
 Many noticeable symptoms of anorexia are actually symptoms of starvation.
 If you or a loved one are suffering from anorexia, your symptoms may include: